forem/forem/docs/contributing/forem.md

 All community pull requests are reviewed by our core team.

-- All contributors must sign the CLA
+- All contributors must sign the CLA.
-- All required checks are expected to pass on each PR
+- All required checks are expected to pass on each PR.
-  - In the case of flaky or unrelated test failures, a core team member will restart CI
+  - In the case of flaky or unrelated test failures, a core team member will restart CI.
-- We require 2 approvals from core team members for each PR
+- We require 2 approvals from core team members for each PR.
-- Requested Changes must be resolved (with code or discussion) before merging
+- Requested Changes must be resolved (with code or discussion) before merging.
-- If you make changes to a PR, be sure to re-request a review
+- If you make changes to a PR, be sure to re-request a review.
-- Style discussions are generally discouraged in PR reviews; make a PR to the linter configurations instead
+- Style discussions are generally discouraged in PR reviews; make a PR to the linter configurations instead.
-- Your code will be deployed shortly after it is merged
+- Your code will be deployed shortly after it is merged.

 ### A note on "force pushing"

-After you submit your Pull Request, one of the members of the core team will review your code.
+After you submit your pull request, one of the members of the core team will review your code.

 Please avoid force pushing unless you need to rebase with the master branch.